-CHAPTER 5 Configuring SteelHead SaaS
+Configuring SteelHead SaaS

-You configure SteelHead SaaS in the Optimization > SaaS > Cloud Accelerator page of the appliance console.
-This section includes the following sections:
+You configure SteelHead SaaS in the Optimization > SaaS: Legacy Cloud Accelerator page of the appliance console.

+This section includes these topics:

-- "SteelHead SaaS Configuration Prerequisites" on page 37 - "Managing Ports Through a Firewall" on page 38 - "Modifying Ports in a Port Label" on page 39 - "Next Steps" on page 39
+- "SteelHead SaaS configuration prerequisites" on page 37 - "Managing ports through a firewall" on page 38 - "Modifying ports in a port label" on page 38 - "Next steps" on page 39

-SteelHead SaaS Configuration Prerequisites
+SteelHead SaaS configuration prerequisites

-Before you configure SteelHead SaaS on the appliance, ensure that you configure the following:
+Before you configure SteelHead SaaS on the appliance, ensure that you configure these items:

 - DNS (Domain Name System) Configure and enable DNS.
-Ensure that the appliance can access the configured name server(s). - NTP (Network Time Protocol) Configure and enable NTP and ensure that the NTP server(s) is accessible. - SSL Configuration Obtain an SSL license for the SteelHead appliance, and then enable SSL optimization on the Optimization > SSL > SSL Main Settings page of the appliance.
+Ensure that the appliance can access the configured name server(s). - NTP (Network Time Protocol) Configure and enable NTP and ensure that the NTP server(s) is accessible. - SSL Configuration Obtain an SSL license for the SteelHead appliance, and then enable SSL optimization on the Optimization > SSL: SSL Main Settings page of the appliance.

-For details about DNS and NTP, see the SteelHead Management Console User's Guide.
+For details about DNS and NTP, see the SteelHead User Guide.